 - We assume that the nodes queried are present in the tree.

-- We also assumed that if there are V nodes in tree, then keys (or data) of these nodes are in range from 1 to V.
+- We also assumed that if there are V nodes in the tree, then the keys (or data) of these nodes are in the range from 1 to V.

-- Euler tour: Number of nodes is V. For a tree, E = V-1.
+- Euler tour: The number of nodes is V. For a tree, E = V-1.
 Euler tour (DFS) will take O(V+E) which is O(2*V) which can be written as O(V).

 - Segment Tree construction : O(n) where n = V + E = 2*V – 1.

 - Range Minimum query: O(log(n))